OperatorJack/Vampyr-Vampirism-Expanded/README.md

 Succesfully biting an NPC in combat will pause combat and player the biting animation.

+If the bite attack is used on a creature, it will restore some blood but also drain health by half of the amount, in addition to the stamina cost.

+Biting an actor can cause you to contract any diseases they have.

 ### **Feeding**
-A new service option will be added to all NPC dialogue windows: "Feeding".
+A new service option will be added to all NPC dialogue windows: "Feed Upon".
 Using this service option will perform a success-check.
 If successful, the player will feed on the NPC and gain a calculated blood amount.
 If failed, the NPC will report the player for assault and flee.
 A successful feeding increases disposition by a small amount.
 The feeding success state and timestamp will be saved to for the NPC for later usage.
 The following formula will be used for the success-check:
 ```lua
 local function Calc(mobile)
    local luck = mobile.luck.current